skylight-hq/skylight.digital/_projects/ct_oec_transformation.md

     <li>
       Training nearly 20 procurement officials in modern acquisition practices, based on our
-      <a href="/work/services/training/ditap-executive/">Digital IT Acquisition Professional Training &mdash; Executive Edition</a>
+      <a href="/work/services/training/ditap-executive/">Digital IT Acquisition Professional Training — Executive Edition</a>
       training course
     </li>